pyta-uoft/website/index.md

 ### E1111: Assignment from no return {#E1111}

 This error occurs when you assign a variable to the return value of a function call, but the function never returns anything.
-This error is similar to E1128.
-In the following example, f() does not return anything.
-As a result, `x` always gets the value `None`.
+This error is similar to [E1128](#E1128).

+In the following example, `add_fruit` modifies `fruit_basket` inplace and does not return anything.
+As a result, `new_fruit_basket` always gets the value `None`.

 ~~~~ {include="E1111_assignment_from_no_return"}
 ~~~~

+You should either modify `add_fruit` to return a new list, or call `add_fruit` without assigning the return value to a variable.

 ### E1120: No value for parameter {#E1120}